hwblx/vtex/README.md

 vtex lets you instantly run the contents of your current Vim or Neovim buffer inside the first open terminal buffer — no leaving the editor, no switching windows.
 Just press Shift + F8, and your script runs.

 ## Features

-- Run the current buffer in an existing terminal buffer.
+- Run the current buffer in an existing terminal buffer

-- Automatically detects file type and uses the right interpreter.
+- Automatically detects file type and uses the right interpreter

-- Saves the current buffer to a temporary file before execution.
+- Saves the current buffer to a temporary file before execution

+- Tested with Vim versions on Debian Bullseye, Bookworm and Trixie

 #### Supports: